aishasartaj1/Cosmetic-Ingredient-Analyzer/README.md

-# Ingredient Analyzer Agent
+# Cosmetic Ingredient Analyzer with RAG

-This Streamlit application implements an Ingredient Analyzer Agent that helps users analyze cosmetic product ingredients using Retrieval-Augmented Generation (RAG) via Vectorize portal and Anthropic's Claude 3.
+This Streamlit application analyzes cosmetic product ingredients using Retrieval-Augmented Generation (RAG) powered by Vectorize and OpenAI's GPT-4.
+The knowledge base is built from web-crawled data from two authoritative sources:

+1. [CosmeticsInfo.org](https://cosmeticsinfo.org) - A comprehensive database of cosmetic ingredients maintained by the Personal Care Products Council
+2. [INCIDecoder](https://incidecoder.com) - A detailed ingredient dictionary with explanations of cosmetic formulations

 ## Features